"Trust yourself. You know more than you think you do."

 Humble: It offers information without insisting on being right.

-Surprising: It often tells you something you didn't expect.
+Surprising: It often tells us something we didn't expect.

-True intuition often feels like recognition—like remembering something you already knew but had forgotten.
+Intuition often feels like recognition—remembering something we already knew but had forgotten.

 Building Intuition